chsiva/Kubernetes/README.md

 Probably, this leads to eliminate latency and improves the Scalability and availability of the applications.

 # Features of Kubernetes

-Automated Scheduling.
+1. Automated Scheduling.

-Self-Healing Capabilities.
+2. Self-Healing Capabilities.

-Automated rollouts & rollback.
+3. Automated rollouts & rollback.

-Horizontal Scaling & Load Balancing.
+4. Horizontal Scaling (add more machines) & Load Balancing.

-Offers environment consistency for development, testing, and production.
+5. Offers environment consistency for development, testing, and production.

-Infrastructure is loosely coupled to each component can act as a separate unit.
+6. Infrastructure is loosely coupled to each component can act as a separate unit.

 # master components